soulsands/trilium-ios-shortcut/README.md

 You can now enjoy sending messages to your Trilium server anytime, anywhere!

+## Usage Tips

+This shortcut provides very flexible usage methods.

+- If you just want to quickly send content without dealing with titles and labels, you can enable fixed titles and configure default labels, and then disable the "selectLabels" option.
+- If you want to modify the title and labels before sending, you can disable fixed titles and enable "selectLabels", which will provide a very flexible input experience.

+When entering the body text, you can choose to directly input or use quoted input, and the source of the quote can be system input or clipboard content.
+When using quoted input, the command will use `---` as a separator.
+You can also modify the quoted input method in the shortcut.

+You can add the shortcut to the main screen or to the assistive touch.
+To add it to the assistive touch, go to `Settings-General-Accessibility-Assistive Touch`.

+When using the system share function, you can find the shortcut and add it to your favorites.
+This way, you can pin it to the top in the edit menu for easier access.

 ## Tips for Writing Shortcuts

 Writing shortcuts can be inconvenient, as dragging and dropping can be buggy and accidentally deleting a node is easy.